top of page

 Wireframes

-After sharing the wireframe with my team, I learned that for a better user experience, it would be best if users could search for documents by column rather than relying only on sorting and a single search box option.
+After presenting the wireframe to my team, I discovered that enhancing the user experience required allowing users to search for documents by individual columns rather than relying solely on sorting and a single search box.
+This approach would provide more precise and efficient navigation.

 Screen Shot 2022-10-16 at 3.01.24 AM.png